United States and the Russo-Ukrainian war: Since April 2025

 In August 2025, Treasury Secretary Scott Bessent accused India of profiting from reselling Russian oil.
 The House Foreign Affairs Committee Democrats criticized President Trump's decision to impose a 50% tariff on India over India's trade with Russia, saying the move jeopardized U.S.–India relations.
 They argued that targeting India, rather than China or other major buyers of Russian oil, would hurt Americans and "sabotage" the U.S.–India partnership.
 The committee had previously said that if Trump were serious about ending the conflict, he would have provided military support to Ukraine.

 In September 2025, Donald Trump urged EU member states to stop buying Russian oil and start putting economic pressure on China for funding Russia's war effort in Ukraine.
 Treasury Secretary Scott Bessent said the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us."
 On September 14, 2025, speaking about the casualties of the war in Ukraine, Trump said: "8,000 soldiers have died this week, from both countries.
 Some more from Russia, but when you’re the aggressor, you lose more."

-In September 2025, the Trump administration approved the delivery of the first two packages of weapons to Ukraine from US stockpiles totalling approximately $1 billion, which would be paid for by NATO allies, under the new mechanism called Prioritized Ukraine Requirements List (PURL).
+In September 2025, the Trump administration approved the delivery of the first two packages of weapons to Ukraine from US stockpiles totalling approximately $1 billion, which would be paid for by NATO allies, under the new mechanism called Prioritised Ukraine Requirements List (PURL).
 The mechanism aims to deliver aid worth up to $10 billion.
 On September 27, 2025, President Zelenskyy announced a $90 billion arms agreement with the United States was being in works.

 On October 16, 2025, after a phone call initiated by Putin that lasted over two hours, Trump announced that he would meet Putin in Budapest to discuss ending the war and that a time and location would be set the following week.
 The plan was cancelled on October 21.
 On October 22, 2025, the United States imposed sanctions on Russian energy companies Rosneft and Lukoil, affecting their customers in China and India.

+In November 2025, Trump proposed a peace plan that would require Ukraine to cede territory in the Donbas, including Ukrainian-controlled parts of Donetsk Oblast.
+The plan would also freeze the front lines in Kherson Oblast and Zaporizhzhia Oblast.
+The plan, negotiated by his Middle East envoy Steve Witkoff and Russian oligarch Kirill Dmitriev in Miami from 24 to 26 October, would also limit Ukraine's troop size and bar it from seeking NATO membership, and grant both Ukraine and Russia's leaders amnesty, in return for allowing Ukraine to pursue EU membership, pay for a U.S. security guarantee, and receive $100 billion in redistributed Russian assets, with an additional $100 billion in investments from the EU, among other provisions.